-‘Picture your reader forgetting where they are and suddenly laughing out loud’.
+‘Imagine your reader forgetting where they are and suddenly laughing out loud’.

 In writing terms, the very start of your blog posts (the very first line) is called ‘the hook’.
 As bloggers we tend to be very intentional in how we write engaging post titles, but honestly, the way you start your blog post, your hook, is just as important in connected and engaging your reader.

 So how do you start a blog post in a way to hook readers from the get-go?